On Stage and Off, La MaMa Knows How to Break Ground

 This year’s festival features 11 separate events, some of them full-length puppet works, some bills of shorter pieces or excerpts, and one afternoon panel program.
 “Each show runs 55-65 minutes, and we try to schedule two to three in an evening so you can come at seven o’clock, have some cocktails, see a couple of very diverse puppet shows, and then be back home by 10:30.”

-A very special offering this year will be a crossover event between two ongoing La MaMa programs: the Puppet Festival, and Coffeehouse Chronicles, the theatre’s long-running panel series, curated by Michael Gamily, that explores Off-Off Broadway theatre history, usually by paying tribute to notable artists or other arts professionals.
+A very special offering this year will be a crossover event between two ongoing La MaMa programs: the Puppet Festival, and Coffeehouse Chronicles, the theatre’s long-running panel series, curated by Michal Gamily, that explores Off-Off Broadway theatre history, usually by paying tribute to notable artists or other arts professionals.
 On Nov.
 10, the invited guest will be Ralph Lee of the Mettawee River Theatre Company, whose credits in NYC stretch back over half a century, ranging from co-founding the annual Village Halloween Parade to large scale pageants at the Cathedral of St. John the Divine to designing the famous “Land Shark” from the first season of “Saturday Night Live.”
 Said Gerber, “I’ve long wanted to have the opportunity to incorporate puppetry into Coffeehouse Chronicles.
 I thought Ralph’s long years of community service through his mask work and puppetry deserved to be celebrated and honored.”

 Aside from this event, however, most of this year’s work showcases females as lead artists.
 “We made a special effort this year to highlight the perspectives of women,” Greber noted.
 “That’s not always the case in the puppetry world.”
 Offerings include “Wunderkammer: Cabinet of Curiosities” (Nov.
 1-3), a marionette work from Germany; “Blind” (Nov.
 8-11), a collaboration between Duda Paiva and Black Hole Theatre that incorporates Yoruba ritual to tell a true story of illness and healing; “Everything Starts from a Dot” (Nov.
 8-10), a work by Sachiyo Takahashi and Nekaa Lab that magnifies minuscule moving shapes and projects them through a live video feed; “Food for the Gods” (Nov.
 15-18), a multimedia work by Nehprii Amenii which talks about the killings of African American men; and a family-oriented work called “Don Quixote Takes New York” (Nov.
 10-11), co-directed by Greber herself and Federico Restrepo.

 And there’s more.
 “With each festival we tend to add at least one more feature,” Greber said.
 “This year we’ve added a new program called ‘Jump Start,’ where we present a weekend of sections from late stage works-in-progress.”
-The Jumpstart programs will be Nov.
+The Jump Start programs will be Nov.
 23-25, each one containing four works of about 20 minutes in length.
 Another multi-work evening is the Puppet Slam (Nov.
 5), curated by Jane Catherine Shaw.
 At this event, 10-13 artists present self-contained works (not excerpts) of three to seven minutes.
 These tend to be geared toward mature audiences, i.e., not suitable for young children.

 As with La MaMa itself, the general trend of the Puppet Festival is in the direction of growth.
 “We’re still small by comparison to many international puppet festivals,” Greber said.
 “But we’re getting bigger.”